-Tillerson tightens the reins at the State Department
+Tillerson tightens the reins at State Department

 WASHINGTON (Reuters) - U.S. Secretary of State Rex Tillerson last month tightened his control over the State Department by taking back powers previously held by the top career foreign service officer, an action critics said would delay major decisions and marginalize career diplomats.

 The move retracted broad decision-making authority granted to the agency's third-highest ranking official, the undersecretary for political affairs, by former Secretary of State Hillary Clinton.
-Those powers will be reserved instead for Tillerson and the Office of Policy Planning, an internal State Department body usually headed by a political appointee.
+Most of those powers will be reserved instead for Tillerson and his deputy.

 Tillerson is broadly reviewing how authority is delegated, a State Department official said, which will "result in a streamlining of delegations, which will promote greater transparency, clarity and effectiveness in decision-making within the Department."